utkucivelek/message_classifier/README.md

 # Disaster Response Pipeline Project
 This is a project prepared in the context of Udacity Data Scientist Nano-program.

 Most of the codes & explainations are provided from the program.

 In this repository there exist three code files:

 ### process_data.py as ETL Pipeline
-Loads the messages and categories datasets
+-Loads the messages and categories datasets
-Merges the two datasets
+-Merges the two datasets
-Cleans the data
+-Cleans the data
-Stores it in a SQLite database
+-Stores it in a SQLite database

 ### train_classifier.py as ML Pipeline
 Loads data from the SQLite database